-Note – the following pertains ONLY to clients using Google Adwords’ new API.
+The following applies ONLY to clients using the Google AdWords new API.

 Every account can advertise multiple link IDs, E.g. for all the apps of the company.
 When linking agency accounts with existing apps on AppsFlyer’s dashboard, you can define up to 10 customer IDs.

 - MCC - An AdWords manager account (MCC, formerly called My Clients Center) is an AdWords tool for handling multiple AdWords accounts.

 With an MCC account, you can link several accounts so you can view them in a single location (Read more).

 AppsFlyer can track a single link ID per app.
 When multiple accounts handle the same app, they should all use the same link ID, which should be configured on AppsFlyer’s dashboard for tracking purposes.